scribe-security/docs/docs/platforms/overview.md

 platforms bom dockerhub --image.mapping "my-namespace/my-image:my-tag::my-product::1.0"
 ```

-Note that the image charactarizaition string is a wildcarded string, some usefule valid examples are:
+Note that the image characterization string is a wildcarded string, some useful valid examples are:
 * `*:latest` - all images with the latest tag.
 * `my-namespace/*:latest` - all images in the my-namespace with the latest tag.
 * `*postgres*` - all images with the word "postgres" in the name.